Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Challenges are a good source of XP.
   - Carry weapons requiring different ammo types.
 Ammo scarcity will require you to switch weapons frequently.
   - Do not consider the utility of certain weapons or items in standard Fallout: New Vegas or Fallout 3.
 Everything in Uranium Fever has been completely rebalanced, and weapons that were weak previously may now be much more useful.

-- **Flickering - Why are distant objects or mountains flickering?**
-  - This is called z-fighting.
-The only available mod to address this is not public and can cause issues like broken render distances.

 - **FPS - How can I increase FPS in Uranium Fever?**
   - Consider trying [Lossless Scaling](https://uraniumfever.net/docs/losslessscalingguide).